 Beginning the rulemaking process

 The eating disorders provisions passed in the 21st Century Cures Act will provide for better eating disorders treatment coverage, trainings for health professionals, and public information on eating disorders.
-The EDC is currently advocating for Secretary Price to begin the rulemaking process to implement the eating disorders provisions passed by Congress.
+The EDC is currently advocating for Secretary Price to begin the rulemaking process to implement the eating disorders provisions passed in the Cures Act.

 OTHER CURRENT POLICY EFFORTS

 Ensuring a smooth transition during the repeal and replace of the affordable care act